 This nation and this city were known for far more than beauty.
 It was also known for its military might, commerce and wickedness.
 This kind of power played itself out through kings and leaders who had insatiable desires to conquer and annihilate other peoples.

 Down in Israel everything had been going fine until the Babylonians came to town.
 The northern part of Israel had been taken captive by this warring nation.
-Families, including Hadassah’s had been ripped out of their own homes and displaced into the pagan Babylonian culture.
-Although a Jewish person could become very influential and wealthy in Babylon, all Hadassah’s Jewish friends and neighbors lived in fear of their captors.
+Families, including Hadassah’s had been ripped out of their own homes and displaced into the pagan Babylonian culture, which was later replaced by the Medes and Persians.
+Although a Jewish person could become very influential and wealthy in these kingdoms, all Hadassah’s Jewish friends and neighbors lived in fear of their captors.
 They had to do exactly as they were told or terrible fates of death or torture could await them.

 Hadassah was just a young girl when her parents died in that land.
 Hadassah looks a lot like Joseph, whose story we find in Genesis.
 Joseph was one of her ancestors.
 When we first meet Hadassah several centuries have passed since Joseph saved thousands from a massive famine and the Israelites had long before congealed as a large and prosperous nation.